Basement Playroom Remodeling in Cleveland Park, Washington, DC

-- A play room for their young child, who was less than 2 years old.
-The intent was to plan long-term so that the playroom could evolve as the children grew into teenagers and young adults, which influenced the décor.
+- A playroom for their young child, who was less than two years old: The intent was to plan long-term so that the playroom could evolve as the children grew into teenagers and young adults, which influenced the décor.

 - A design that could double as a guest room with a sofa bed for visiting family

-- Maximized storage where possible in playroom and adjacent rear kitchen.
+- Maximized storage in the playroom and adjacent rear kitchen

 The Wentworth design team developed three different design solutions to meet these goals.
 Each included custom built-in units to maximize storage and aesthetics for the new playroom space.
 The homeowners chose a preferred design solution.
-The new space (19 x 20 feet) has the advantage of three east facing windows, two of which are located in a square bay with two small windows (the foundation of the dining room above).
+The new space (19 x 20 feet) has the advantage of three east-facing windows, two of which are located in a square bay, which is the foundation of the dining room above.

 New Custom Built-In Units

 Within the bay, we designed a custom storage and bookcase unit.
 The square bay built-in unit is a mix of closed and open storage; the lower level drawers provide storage for board games and toys with a continuous counter, while the upper area is open shelving for the family’s extensive book collection.
 The design of the built-in frames the new windows and fills the bay as a focal point that is both functional and aesthetic.
 Pops of color inspired by mid-century modern design add visual interest at the back of the bookcase cubbies.

 A second built-in, partially under the staircase, forms an “L” shape that defines the entry to the space.
 This cozy corner has a custom cushion and bolster in coordinating fabric that serves as a place for adults or children to curl up with a book or take a nap.
-Storage is accommodated under the daybed and in the adjacent cubbies bookcase.
+Storage is accommodated under the daybed and in the adjacent cubbies.
 The backs of selected cubbies are enhanced with mid-century modern colors.
 The built-in unit’s “L” configuration gives the space closure and makes it intimate.
 Functionally, this configuration conceals a poorly placed structural column that was too expensive to relocate.
 Much of this area is taken up with stuffed toy animals and pillows for comfort.